 Valentine’s Day isn’t just a day to celebrate the love of a couple.
 It’s a day to celebrate love all around.
-So if you’re single or you know a mom who’s going solo this year, spread some hearts with a few things that she might actually want.
+So if you’re single or you know a mom who’s going solo this year, spread the love with a few things that she might actually want.

 1. A word of encouragement